Rachel Steinberg

 Biography

 Rachel is committed to working in partnership with Indigenous communities to achieve health equity, with a focus on culture, resilience, and the social determinants of health.
-She prefers to use community-based participatory research, social epidemiology, and mixed methods approaches that make space for diverse ways of knowing, as well as multilevel and spatial analyses that encompass a range of individual, interpersonal, community, environmental, structural, and historical influences on health.
+She prefers to use community-based participatory research, social epidemiology, and mixed methods approaches that make space for diverse ways of knowing, as well as analyses that encompass a range of individual, interpersonal, community, environmental, structural, and historical influences on health.